JuliaMath/Yeppp.jl/README.md

 Make sure the extracted files are available on the system library search path or in the current directory.
 For example, in Julia's `bin` folder.

 See example usage below.
-Yeppp's vectorized log is 7x faster than the one in Base that uses [openlibm](http://www.openlibm.org/).
+Yeppp's vectorized log is 3x faster than the one in Base, which is written in Julia.

 ```julia
 using Yeppp